Mount of Olives, Jerusalem

 Visiting Christian Sites in Jerusalem

-- The Mount of Olives stands as an enduring symbol of Jerusalem’s rich tapestry of history and spirituality.
-Situated to the east of the Old City, this iconic hill is popular among visitors, offering breathtaking views of Jerusalem’s timeless landscape together with a profound sense of reverence for pilgrims from across the globe.
+• Mount of Olives stands as an enduring symbol of Jerusalem’s rich tapestry of history and spirituality.
+Situated to the east of the Old City of Jerusalem, this iconic hill is popular among visitors, offering breathtaking views of Jerusalem’s timeless landscape together with a profound sense of reverence for pilgrims from across the globe.

-- Visiting the Mount of Olives can be part of a day tour of Jerusalem, providing the opportunity to explore the landmarks of significant religious importance located on and around it, while also allowing time to visit several additional attractions located nearby.
+• Visiting Mount of Olives can be part of a day tour of Jerusalem, providing the opportunity to explore the landmarks of significant religious importance located on and around it, while also allowing time to visit several additional attractions located nearby.

 A Biblical Legacy